 Carter M. Stewart

-Mr. Stewart received a J.D. degree from Harvard Law School in 1997.
-He also holds a Master of Arts Degree in Education Policy from Columbia University and received his undergraduate degree in Political Science from Stanford University.
-After law school, Mr. Stewart clerked for the Honorable Robert L. Carter, U.S. District Judge in the Southern District of New York and the Honorable Raymond L. Finch, U.S. District Judge in the District of the Virgin Islands.
+Stewart received a J.D. degree from Harvard Law School in 1997.
+He holds a Master of Arts Degree in Education Policy from Columbia University and received his undergraduate degree in Political Science from Stanford University.
+After law school, Stewart clerked for the Honorable Robert L. Carter, U.S. District Judge in the Southern District of New York and the Honorable Raymond L. Finch, U.S. District Court Judge for the District of the Virgin Islands.

 Stewart notes that he received more visitors while living in the Virgin Islands than Columbus, but he still thinks the Midwest is a wonderful place for him and his wife to live and raise their three children.